-- FMCSA ITD website PRISM Data and Activity Safety Hub (DASH) website
+EMCSA ITD website PRISM Data And Activity Safety Hub (DASH) website

-Enter the agency name responsible for ITD in the State:

-Enter the agency name responsible for PRISM in the State:
+Enter the agency name responsible for ITD in the State: Kansas Highway Patrol Enter the agency name responsible for PRISM in the State: Kansas Department of Revenue

-Problem Statement Narrative and Projected Goal:

-If the State's PRISM compliance is less than full participation, describe activities your State plans to implement to achieve full participation in PRISM.
+Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.

-Program Activities for FY 2021 - 2023: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2021 - 2023: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
 Kansas will continue to submit quarterly PRISM reports in a timely manner.
 Kansas started submitting our PRISM quarterly reports via the ITD online reporting system in FMCSA's Portal.
 Kansas participates in PRISM quarterly meetings.